holunda-io/bpm-ai-connectors-camunda-8/README.md

 ### Configuration

-In order to run, the connectors will require some basic setup, including an API key to OpenAI and connection details to connect to Camunda 8 platform.
+In order to run, the connectors will require an API key to OpenAI and connection details to connect to Camunda 8 platform.
 All these settings should be performed using the file called `connector-secrets.txt` (check the sample file).

 If your connector runs locally from your host machine (command line or IDE) and connects to locally running Zeebe Cluster: